MilesCranmer/PySR/README.md

 # Running:

-For now, just modify the script to your liking:
+For now, just modify the script in `paralleleureqa.jl` to your liking and run:

-`JULIA_NUM_THREADS=8 julia paralleleureqa.jl`
+`julia --threads auto -O3 paralleleureqa.jl`

 ## Modification